terralang/terra/README.md

     -- save a native executable
     terralib.saveobj("hello", { main = main })

 The second argument is a table of functions to save in the object file and may include more than one function.
 The implementation of `saveobj` is still very primitive.
-It currently will not run initializers for global variables, or correctly save terra functions that invoke Lua functions.
+It currently will not run initializers for global variables, or correctly save Terra functions that invoke Lua functions.
+This interface will become more robust over time.

 Variables and Assignments
 -------------------------